conan-io/docs/glossary.rst

       dependency definitions in conanfile recipes are not fully deterministic.

    revision
-      It is the :ref:`way<package_revisions>` to implicitly version the changes done in a recipe or package without bumping the actual reference or package version.
+      It is the :ref:`mechanism<package_revisions>` to implicitly version the changes done in a recipe or package without bumping the actual reference or package version.

    recipe revision